 There is a growing amount of buzz around DAC7, and how it will expand the EU-wide Tax Authority cooperation, while also helping member states address the challenges of the ever-increasing digital economy.

 But this is not without some drawbacks for business owners, since there's a lot of burden on certain platforms within the scope of DAC7.
-With the implementation of DAC7 a few months away, we have put together some actionable tips to help business owners get ready.
+With the implementation of DAC7 live, we have put together some actionable tips to help business owners get ready.

 By the end of this article, you'll learn more about what obligations you have following the implementation of DAC7 and how your platform can get ready.

 Here are five key actions you can take now:

 First, you need to understand and examine the activities of your platforms and their users to know if you're affected.
 A quick way to find out is to determine if your platform facilitates Relevant Activities, such as:

 - Rental of immovable property